staticdeploy/staticdeploy/website/docs/reference.entities.md

 Apps can be created manually from StaticDeploy's admin console, or automatically when deploying a bundle with the `deploy` command of the StaticDeploy cli.

+### Operation Logs

+Operation logs are immutable records of the write operations performed by the administrators of a StaticDeploy instance.
+Each time one of the entities above is created, updated, or deleted, an operation log is written specifying the operation that was performed, the user who performed it, the time at which it was performed, and additional information that details exactly what was done.